This blog covers the actual methods of debugging a magento 2 store easily.

 error($message, array $context = array())

 notice($message, array $context = array())

 Frequently Ask Questions

 Debugging Magento 2 is a skill that will set you apart from most of the developers.
 In the current era, it is crucial to learn Magento 2 because customization and personalizations are most important when it comes to eCommerce stores.

-I hope this would be sufficient to know how to debug Magento 2 store with some easy methods.
+I hope this would be sufficient to know how to debug a Magento 2 store with the above-mentioned methods.

 Also, if you have experienced one of the methods mentioned above, then share it with us.
 We highly appreciate your feedback.
 For any queries, contact us at email@example.com.